Why study Sociology?

 You are encouraged to undertake extensive reading and independent study in order to understand the topics covered in lectures and classes and to broaden and deepen your knowledge of the subject.

-For the third year project, you will receive supervision and the Project Workshop module provides you with the opportunity to develop research methods and writing skills.
+For the third year project, you will receive supervision and the Dissertation module provides you with the opportunity to develop research methods and writing skills.

 Assessment is primarily in the form of coursework (assessed essays and assignments) unseen examinations and a final year project.